 In this article, we'll walk through how to deploy a Node.js application that allows users to vote and see a visualization of results.
 This application will be hosted on a Red Hat OpenShift cluster, which can be deployed on a private or public cloud.
 We'll also use Twilio Sync, a public cloud service that is scalable and will manage the real-time communication between browsers.

 Red Hat OpenShift is the Enterprise Kubernetes platform.
-In order to get the benefits of running Red Hat OpenShift you'll need to spin up multiple nodes and pay for a license -- but today, we'll be taking advantage of a free cluster offered by IBM Cloud through their labs.
+In order to get the benefits of running Red Hat OpenShift you'll need to spin up multiple nodes and pay for a license -- but today, we'll be taking advantage of a free cluster offered by IBM Cloud through their Open Labs project.

 1. Sign Up for IBM Cloud.
 This will give you an account that you can use to get your cluster.

 ❗❗❗ Remember to confirm your email address by clicking the links that are sent to your email address.

 Twilio is a cloud-based messaging service that we will be using to create a chatbot.
 We'll be using their Autopilot service, which is free, but the link above will give you some credit that you can use for other Twilio services in the future.

 3. Launch IBM's Red Hat OpenShift Lab